alex-florescu/CS351/README.md

 https://warwick.ac.uk/fac/sci/dcs/teaching/material/cs310/finding/projectsuggestions/registered_projects_2023-24.pdf

 ## Keep in mind:
-  * start by talk about the problem that you are fixing!
   * set up meeting with supervisor, decide how.
 Don't show up to meetings with nothing to discuss
-  * divide objectives into: core & extra, so that your work can be considered complete if you met only the core objectives
-  * timetable: include breaks for exams and holidays
   * apply the things you learn in Project Management
   * Spend time on "impressive" things!